HL7/davinci-pdex-plan-net/input/pagecontent/implementation.md

 </tr>
 </tbody>
 </table>

-<h4><a name="PractitionersAndPractitionerRole"></a>Practitioners and PractitionerRoles</h4>
+#### Practitioners and PractitionerRoles

-<p>Practitioner instances provide information about a specific person, including name, gender, languages spoken, and qualifications.&nbsp; &nbsp;PractitionerRole defines a role for a particular practitioner, and associates it with locations, specialties, an organization, and networks.</p>
+Practitioner instances provide information about a specific person, including name, gender, languages spoken, and qualifications.&nbsp; &nbsp;PractitionerRole defines a role for a particular practitioner, and associates it with locations, specialties, an organization, and networks.

 <table style="height: 243px; width: 803px;" border="1">
 <tbody>
 <tr>